unicok/go-os/discovery/README.md

 ## Interface

-The go-micro registry provides a simplistic manner of heartbeating through re-registration, we want to provide heartbeating as an actual type of interaction at the discovery level.
+The go-micro registry provides a simple Registry abstraction for various service discovery systems.
+"Heartbeating" is also done through a simple form of re-registration.
+Because of this we end up with a system that has limited scaling potential and does not provide much information about service health.

-Discovery will provide heartbeating as a published events so anything can subscribe to the heartbeats.
-It also includes an in-memory client side cache of the registry using the registry Watcher.
-The default registry does not cache and so is limited by the scalabilty of the service discovery mechanism chosen.
+Discovery provides heartbeating as events published via the Broker.
+This means anyone can subscribe to the heartbeats to determine "liveness" rather than querying the Registry.
+Discovery also includes an in-memory cache of the Registry using the Watcher.
+If the Registry fails for any reason Discovery continues to function.

+It can be used to augment the Registry behaviour in a go-micro service and provide a better view of the environment.
+Integration still requires some work.

 In the future it will also understand massive failure based on network events and stop from deleting the registry cache.